kaomoneus/myrtti/paper.md

 * Syntax is ugly.
 In general such macros set supports `struct` only, because there are issues with stripping access/virtual modifiers from parents set.
 We prefer RTTI parents to be *public*, whilst for `class` it is *protected* by default.

-Well, in most of tasks we can live with that.
+Well, anyways, in most of tasks we can live with that.

 ### Magic behind